 A Connecticut car inspection is required before you register certain vehicles.
-Some of these vehicles include ambulances, homemade trailers, street rods, taxis, grey market vans and trucks, Kit cars and vehicles used for school transportation.
+Some of these vehicles include ambulances, homemade trailers, street rods, taxis, grey market vans and trucks, Kit cars and any car or truck used for school transportation.
 The complete list can be found at the Department Of Motor Vehicles website.

 A partial list of vehicles requiring an inspection includes camp vehicles, commercial vehicles and trailers, composite and totaled vehicles, cars used for driver’s education, homemade cars, trucks, or trailers, school transportation vehicles, taxis, and wreckers.
 NOTE: Camp vehicles are not charged and driver’s education vehicles must be inspected annually.
-Also, modified off-road vehicles should be aware of damage to mufflers, reflectors, fenders, tires, and the chain guard.
+Also, modified off-road vehicle owners should be aware of damage to mufflers, reflectors, fenders, tires, and the chain guard.
+Conducting your own private inspection before a formal inspection is advised.

 We’ll be happy to provide the link and help you find the right information including the closet office to you, times of operation, and documents required before you visit.
-Vehicle Identification Number (VIN) can not be completed at all locations.
+Vehicle Identification Number (VIN) verification can not be completed at all locations.
+However, there is a generally a centrally-located facility in most areas.

 Ambulance and taxi inspection fees in Connecticut are only $20.
-Fire apparatus fees would increase to $25, service buses would be $40 and service buses more than 13 tons would cost $80.
+Fire apparatus fees increase to $25, service buses cost $40 and service buses more than 13 tons cost $80.
 Payments are accepted at license locations, AAA offices and branch/satellite offices.
 Of course, we realize that most of you do not drive taxis and ambulances!

 The Department of Motor Vehicles will charge an additional $20 if you fail to complete an inspection on time.
 You can also be refused until your vehicle is determined to be satisfactory for road driving.
 Common examples where you are turned away include unsafe or unfit tires, leaking fluids from in or outside vehicle, pets in vehicle (We’re not kidding!), non-working odometer, mechanical issues, and missing or altered VIN.